Snow causes road closures in Southern Nevada and California, major delays expected

 Traffic was still being diverted to California State Route 138, back to southbound I-15 downhill as of 1:30 p.m., CalTrans said.

-SB 15 is open in the Cajon Pass without escorts.
-NB 15 is still closed.
-NB 15 traffic is being diverted at SR 138 back to SB 15 downhill.
-NO ACCESS to the High Desert on I-15 or SR 138.
-Avoid travel until later today.— Caltrans District 8 (@Caltrans8) December 26, 2019
+Northbound 15 is now open in the Cajon Pass!
+SB 15 remains open.
+SR 138 west of I-15 remains closed.
+Use extreme caution while driving anywhere in higher elevations.
+Conditions will be icy this afternoon and tonight into tomorrow.— Caltrans District 8 (@Caltrans8) December 26, 2019

-The Nevada Department of Transportation reported that State Route 160 was closed in both directions between Red Rock Canyon Road and Pahrump in Mountain Springs due to the snowy weather.
+The Nevada Department of Transportation reported that State Route 160 (Blue Diamond Road) was closed in both directions between Red Rock Canyon Road and Pahrump in Mountain Springs due to the snowy weather.

 State Route 164 (Nipton Road) was also reportedly closed from Searchlight, Nevada to Baker, California along the stateline, according to NDOT.